tjcarroll-lab/T1Bookend-DSC-Perfusion/README.md

+# T1 Bookend DSC Perfusion with and without delay and dispersion correction

 # DSC Perfusion instructions (mac)

 This code takes repositories and returns both delay and dispersion correct and non delay and dispersion corrected CBF maps for a human scan.
-It has been used in papers including:

-1) Jeong YI, Christoforidis GA, Saadat N, Kawaji K, Cantrell CG, Roth S, Niekrasz M, Carroll TJ.
-Absolute quantitative MR perfusion and comparison against stable-isotope microspheres.
-Magn Reson Med.
-2019 Jun;81(6):3567-3577. doi: 10.1002/mrm.27669.
-Epub 2019 Feb 8.
-PMID: 30737833; PMCID: PMC6435411.

 Note: for a new session in matlab, remember to addpath. e.g.